unimarkup/specification/Middleend_Reference.md

 - **Abbreviations**

-  This table stores all abbreviations, that are defined for the Unimarkup document.
+  This table stores all abbreviations, that are defined for the Unimarkup file.
   See [abbreviation table](#abbreviation-table) for more details.

 - **Notes**

-  This table stores all notes, that are defined for the Unimarkup document.
+  This table stores all notes, that are defined inside the Unimarkup file.
   See [note table](#note-table) for more details.

 - **Literature**

-  This table stores all literature, that are defined for the Unimarkup document.
+  This table stores all literature, that are defined for the Unimarkup file.
   See [literature table](#literature-table) for more details.

 - **Emojis**

-  This table stores emojis, additionally added to the Unimarkup document.
+  This table stores emojis, additionally added to the Unimarkup file.
   See [emoji table](#emoji-table) for more details.

 ## Content table